warmspringwinds/pytorch-cpp/README.md

 like ```Caffe/Caffe2/Tensorflow```.
 The library respects the semantics of the ```Pytorch``` and uses the same underlying C library to perform all the operations.

-You can also use this library if you want a more low-level control over your memory.
+You can achieve more low-level control over your memory.
 For example, you can use a memory that was already allocated on GPU.
 This way you can accept memory from other application on GPU and avoid expensive transfer to CPU.
 See [this example](examples/read_allocated_gpu_memory.cpp).